3 tips for making your rental property stand out from the pack

-We are in the era of generation rent: it is estimated that by the end of 2021 in Britain almost one in four households will be privately renting.
+We are in the era of generation rent with almost one in five households privately renting.
 Although the number of potential tenants is on the rise, this doesn’t mean that you can relax when it comes to your rental properties.
 If you want your property to be let quickly then you need to ensure that it has the competitive edge to attract the best kind of tenants.

 We look at three key ways you can give your rental property a competitive edge.